opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

 #.
     The initial camera pose is estimated as if the intrinsic parameters have been already known.
-This is done using :ref:`FindExtrinsicCameraParams2`
+This is done using :ref:`solvePnP`
 #.
-    After that the global Levenberg-Marquardt optimization algorithm is run to minimize the reprojection error, i.e. the total sum of squared distances between the observed feature points ``imagePoints``     and the projected (using the current estimates for camera parameters and the poses) object points ``objectPoints``     ; see
+    After that the global Levenberg-Marquardt optimization algorithm is run to minimize the reprojection error, i.e. the total sum of squared distances between the observed feature points ``imagePoints``     and the projected (using the current estimates for camera parameters and the poses) object points ``objectPoints``; see :ref:`projectPoints`     .
-    :ref:`ProjectPoints2`     .

 The function returns the final re-projection error.
 Note: if you're using a non-square (=non-NxN) grid and